Dodgeball Rules

 C. RULES / INFRACTIONS

-• they step on or over a sideline or centreline (except on the opening rush).
+• They step on or over a sideline or centerline (except during the opening rush).

-• a thrown active ball hits any part of the body or clothing and the ball makes contact with anything or other person.
+• A thrown active ball hits any part of the body or clothing and was not successfully caught, including the ball subsequently making contact with another player or object.

-• the active ball thrown by them is caught by an opponent.
+• The active ball thrown by them is caught by an opposing player.

-3. If a player steps on or over the sideline or centreline in the process of a throw or on the follow-through, the thrower is out and the thrown ball will not count or eliminate any players.
+4. If a player steps on or over the sideline or centerline in the process of a throw or on the follow-through, the thrower is eliminated and the thrown ball will not count or eliminate any players.

-4. In the scenario where a ball hits and bounces off a player, that player is considered eliminated when one of the following situations happen:
+5. In the scenario where a ball hits and bounces off a player, this player hit is considered eliminated when one of the following situations happen:

 • Theoretically, if a player is hit and the ball bounces up in the air, the player can still throw their ball and eliminate an opponent prior to any of the aforementioned situations occurring.